-- Vampires Are Sex Gods: Lampshaded by Agent Scully (the original Agent Scully, no less) who admits that vampires are supposed to be charming and seductive creatures.
+- Vampires Are Sex Gods: Lampshaded by Scully who admits that vampires are supposed to be charming and seductive creatures.
 And her "hoo boy" crush of a sheriff surely was charming and seductive, and he was also a vampire!

-- Wastebasket Ball: Mulder apparently tries to start writing the report, but it is very hard. he tossed several pieces of paper into the bin.
+- Wastebasket Ball: Mulder apparently tries to start writing the report, but it is very hard.
+He tosses several pieces of paper into the bin.

 - Your Vampires Suck: The clichés about vampires suck so very much.
 For what do we know, they might have created Ronnie's delusion and desire to role-play them.